RoyaHe/DAG_RC/README.md

 ------------------------------------

 ## 1. Dataset Download
-All of the datasets are saved in the folder 'Data'.
+The datasets include two parts: tree-form queries and DAG queries.
+The tree-form queries can be accessed via this [link](http://snap.stanford.edu/betae/KG_data.zip).
+All DAG queries are saved in the folder 'Data'.
 Our datasets are created from three different knowledge graphs in different difficulty test modes.
 Namely,
 - NELL-DAG (Easy)
 - NELL-DAG (Hard)
 - FB15k-237-DAG (Easy)